mendersoftware/mender-docs/04.Artifacts/02.Debian-family/docs.md

 !!!
 The conversion may take 10 minutes, depending on the resources available on your machine.

-Afther a successful conversion, your images can be found in `outputs/`.
+After a successful conversion, your images can be found in `outputs/`.

 The above invocation will use configuration defaults for use with the [Mender demo environment](../../../getting-started/create-a-test-environment).